Standard Terms of Engagement

-We may render interim invoices to you from time to time (often on a monthly basis) and will send you a final invoice on completion of your instructions or termination of our engagement.
+We may render interim invoices to you from time to time (often on a monthly basis) and always will send you a final invoice on completion of your instructions or termination of our engagement.
 We will also report to you on at least an annual basis in respect of any moneys we may hold on your behalf.

 Our accounts are payable in full within 14 days after the invoice date.
-If payment is not made on time, then without prejudice to our rights, we may charge interest on the amount outstanding at 15% pa and/or we may, if we choose to take action to recover moneys due, charge you collection costs on a solicitor/own client basis, instruct an outside agency to recover fees on our behalf, and/or stop our work for you immediately.
+If payment is not made on time, then without prejudice to our rights, we will charge interest on the amount outstanding at 15% pa and/or we may, if we choose to take action to recover moneys due, charge you collection costs on a solicitor/own client basis, instruct an outside agency to recover fees on our behalf, and/or stop our continuing to work for you immediately.

 7. Liability for payment

-Each client (and if there is more than one) engaged by us will be jointly and severally liable for payment of our fees and disbursements.
+Each client (and if there is more than one) engaged by us will all be jointly and severally liable for payment of our fees and disbursements.

 When acting for a joint client or more than one client(s) in a particular matter you acknowledge we may, but are not required to, accept or act on instructions from any one person.